 Have I overwhelmed you with information over the past two weeks?
 I’ve included a link list near the end of this post with all the posts in my series, so you can catch up if you missed anything, or to come back and re-read if you want to digest some of the info before moving onto the next topic!
-I’ve added my “10 Days” button on my sidebar with a link to all ten posts so they’re easy to find for future reference.

 I asked adoptive families to suggest resources for further information.
 Some of these books and resources are ideal for families just considering adoption, and some are fabulous for families who have already adopted and may need post-adoptive support.

-Another adoptive mom says she always recommends Loving Shepherd Ministries because their online process to help a family deal with the information overload and narrow their options is “just amazing.”
+One mom says she always recommends Loving Shepherd Ministries because their online process to help a family deal with the information overload and narrow their options is “just amazing.”

 Several families recommended Focus on the Family resources.

 I agree with the moms who say they found great encouragement and knowledge from other adoptive family’s blogs!
-There are seriously SO many great bloggers out there willing to share their hearts and their experiences.
+There are SO many great bloggers out there willing to share their hearts and their experiences.
 Do you have recommendations?
 Please leave them in the comments!

 - Adopted for Life – Russell Moore